-Employee engagement quotations are a very useful tool to help increase the levels of engagement in your organization.
-Used wisely they can inspire, motivate and encourage managers and staff alike and they may even spark innovation in your business.
+Employee engagement quotations are a valuable tool to help increase employee engagement in your organization.
+Used wisely, they can inspire, motivate and encourage managers and staff alike.
+And they may even spark innovation in your business.

-So, use the examples we have listed here and carry out your own research to develop a library of employee engagement quotations that you can draw on.
+Make sure your organization isn’t one of those on the wrong side of the ledger.
+Use the examples listed here or carry out your own research.
+And develop a library of employee engagement quotations that you can draw on for any situation.

 Want to find out more about employee engagement and how to increase it, then get in touch.
 MyHub provides cloud-based intranets that will increase employee engagement through better internal communications and sharing of organizational information.
 And the good news is our intranet solutions are super easy to set up and simple to manage.